webdriver-binary/binary-chromedriver/README.md

 ## Configuration

-Although the binary downloader usually ends up positively detecting the appropriate driver version that needs to be downloaded, user still has an option to specify the version explicity when needed.
+Although the binary downloader usually ends up positively detecting the appropriate driver version that needs to be downloaded, user still has an option to specify the version explicitly when needed.

 ```json
 {